ShuvraneelMitra/DeriBot-CPP/README.md

    `DERIBIT authorize <connection_id> <client_id> <client_secret>`
    for authentication.
 You can find the values here:
    ![](https://i.imgur.com/poRb5xD.png)
    This returns a JSON object which contains an "Access Key" which can either be saved in the bot or can be manually input everytime.
-This key will be used to access the functionality of the API.
+This key will be used to access the functionality of the API. <br>
+   You can use a flag `-r` at the end of the command if you want the application to store your access_token automatically for the entire duration of the session.
+If this flag is absent, you will be prompted to enter the access_token everytime you use a `private` API method (i.e. one which requires connecting to your account).<br>
    Note that this authentication needs to be carried out in every session of the DeriBot since the application sets the default scope of authorization to "connection-level".

 ### Trading commands: